-Falls are the leading cause of injury deaths for American Indian adults age 65 and over, according to the Centers for Disease Control’s Web-based Injury Statistics Query and Reporting System.
+Falls are the leading cause of injury deaths for American Indian elders age 65 and over, according to the Centers for Disease Control’s Web-based Injury Statistics Query and Reporting System.
 American Indian and Alaska Native elders report the greatest percentage of falls (34.2 percent) of all races/ethnicities.
-A 2012-2016 survey by the New Mexico Behavioral Risk Factor Surveillance System found that one in three American Indian adults age 45 and over in New Mexico fell at least one time in the past 12 months, and that 45 percent of those who fell were injured.
+A 2012-2016 survey by the New Mexico Behavioral Risk Factor Surveillance System found that one in three American Indian elders age 45 and over in New Mexico fell at least one time in the past 12 months, and that 45 percent of those who fell were injured.

 Additionally, American Indian and Alaska Natives experience health disparities that can potentially increase the risk and rate of falls and fall-related injuries.
 They have a greater burden of chronic disease, along with a lower life expectancy.
 More than 30 percent of American Indian and Alaska Native elders reported at least one form of heart disease in 2012, while only 10.9 percent of non-Hispanic whites did in the same period.